ZhongtaiZzhang/comp3601project/README.md

  2. Once compiled, now run './M4_output' to start recording the sound.
 Once the sound has been recorded you will see a message aying a .wav output file has been created.

+### Unmount the USB drive from KRIA and connect to computer

+To unmount the drive run the command : umount /comp3601/usb

+Once unmounted successfully from the KRIA board, connect to your computer and play the .wav file output.
+Currently we have an issue where the audio is not playing properly but will be working on fixing it as soon as possible.